 This tool, part of the university's eComm suite of tools, enables the School of Public Affairs to design and launch email campaigns that can be targeted to audience segments that are affiliated with CU Denver (e.g., faculty, staff, students, alumni).
 Contact Toula Wellbrook at firstname.lastname@example.org for more information or for assistance with marketing to these audiences.

-The School of Public Affairs works closely with Meme Moore, Media Relations Manager for CU Denver, so that our faculty, staff and students can have the opportunity to comment to the media on topics of interest and relevance to our school and to the consumers of the various media outlets.
-Having our faculty mentioned in the media raises the profile of the research that our faculty undertake and therefore raises the profile of the school and its centers and institutes.
+The School of Public Affairs works closely with CU Denver's media relations staff so that our faculty, staff and students can have the opportunity to lend their expertise to journalists on topics that are relevant to criminal justice and public administration.
+Having our SPA community mentioned in the media raises the profile of the school and of our research.

 Please consider registering your interest in being contacted as a subject matter expert by the media.
-Making yourself available to respond to media requests on short notice helps to establish good working relationships with journalists.
+Making yourself available to respond to media requests, often on short notice, helps to establish good working relationships with journalists.
 Occasionally, journalists may contact you directly.
-When this happens, please notify Toula Wellbrook (email@example.com), who can partner with Meme to provide media training upon request.
+On these occasions, please notify Toula Wellbrook (email@example.com), who can partner with CU Denver Media Relations to provide media training upon request.

 Photography & video

 Neither CU Denver nor the School of Public Affairs employs an in-house photographer.
 If you have photography needs, please contact Toula Wellbrook to discuss options.
 Depending on the intended use of the photos, hiring a professional photographer may be an option.
-Schedule permitting, Toula may also be able to take photographs on site, typically during business hours.
-Your help will be requested to obtain the appropriate permissions to photograph subjects and to use their images in SPA publicity.
+Your help may be requested to obtain the appropriate permissions to photograph subjects and to use their images in SPA publicity.

 CU Denver provides an in-house video production service for a fee.
 If you are interested in producing a video, please contact Toula to discuss options.
 Please also keep in mind that permission must be obtained to film on the CU Denver campus, as well as for filming subjects and using their images in School of Public Affairs publicity.